-The digital input is clocked by external strobe, which is from the Pin 19 (I_REQ) of CN2 (PCI-7200) or Pin 24 of CN1 (cPCI-7200).
-The operation sequence is very similar to Timer Pacer Trigger.
+The digital input is clocked by external strobe, which is from Pin 19 (I_REQ) of CN2 (PCI-7200), Pin 24 of CN1 (cPCI-7200), or PIN 33 of CN1A (LPCI-7200S).
+The operation sequence is very similar to the Timer Pacer Trigger.
 The only difference is the clock source.

-1. The external input strobe is generated from outside device, and go through the Pin 19 (I_REQ) of CN2 and to latch the digital input.

-2. The digital input data are saved in FIFO after an I/O strobe signal is coming in.

-3. The data saved in input FIFO will be transferred to main memory on your computer system directly.
-This is controlled by bus mastering DMA control, this function is supported by PCI
+- 1. The external input strobe is generated from outside device, and goes through the Pin 19 (I_REQ) of CN2 to latch the digital input. - 2.
+The digital input data is saved in FIFO after an I/O strobe signal is coming in. - The data saved in input FIFO will be transferred to main memory on your computer system directly.
+This is controlled by bus mastering DMA control, this function is supported by PCI.